OpenOrg-gg/geldMiner/README.md

 1. Duplicate the 'miner-config-sample.json' file and rename it to 'miner-config.json'
 2. Set the parameters in this file appropriately
 3. In the console, run the command 'node index.js' to start mining

-### Pool Mining
-- When mining into a pool, your gasprice does not matter and you will pay NO GAS FEES
-- Every pool is different so consult each pool owner.
-Typically, pools will offer a token withdraw mechanism or automatically send tokens to your address on a periodic basis or when a limit is reached

 ### Solo Mining
 - IF SOLO MINING it is necessary to fill the mining account (it is an Ethereum account) with a small amount of ether.